HenkWillcock/age-of-war/README.md

 Crap at fighting, but great for taking down the enemy's lives if you can get them to their base.

-### Jumper
+### Ninja

 Can jump over helicopter bullets, and can jump to take down helicopters and harriers.
+Invisible to helicopters and cannons.

 ### Commando

 TODO, something badass.
+One of: mind-control,

 ## Vehicles

 ### Tank

 Can bump off multiple pawns, but only worth 1 life if you get it to the enemies base.
-Won't move if it's upside down.
+Won't move if it's flipped over.
 Benchmark: Should be able to consistently take out 5 pawns.

-### Chopper
+### Heli

-Can take out many tanks and pawns, but it vulnerable to cannons.
+Can take out many tanks and pawns, but is vulnerable to cannons.
+Can't see ninjas to fire at them.
+Takes a while to take off, its vulnerable during this time.
 Benchmark: Should be able to consistently take out 2 tanks at once.

 ### Harrier